GhFatimah/Churn_Prediction_Classification-Algorithms/README.md

 ### Model Evaluation and Selection

-The dataset was split into 80/20 train vs. test, and all scores reported below were calculated with 10-fold cross validation:
+The dataset was split into 80/20 train vs. test, and all scores were calculated with 10-fold cross validation.